NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

 * Decided to go with the Dataset 1 with data_drop.
 * Dataset 2 with the Zero values replaced with Median value of the respective column adds a lot of bias to the result.

+## Linear Regression & Predictions using Multiple Variables

+## Decision Trees

+## Neural Networks

+# Acknowledgements:
+Instructor: Hunter Hollis, TAs: Sam Espe and Randy Sendek, and Tutors for their guidance on this project.